claudioametrano/UnFATE/README.md

   * `mamba install -c etetoolkit ete3=3.1.3`
   * `mamba install -c conda-forge matplotlib=3.8.4`

 ## NOTES
+* `python3 main_wrap.py --help` will open the help describing each arumgent and their usage.
+* the argument **--first_use** only need to be used the first time the pipeline is launched.
+Do not move the UnFATE folder afterwards.
-* Rememeber to set up file extensions for your data (if needed): Sequencing data must be in files ending with _R<1|2>.fastq(.gz) or _SE.fastq(.gz).
-Assemblies must be in fasta files ending with .fna(.gz).
+* Rememeber to set up file extensions for your data: Sequencing data must be in files ending with **_R<1|2>.fastq(.gz)** or _SE.fastq(.gz).
+Assemblies must be in fasta files ending with **.fna(.gz)**.
 * **TUTORIAL_DATASET.tar.gz**:  This reduced dataset and reference sequences file only uses 10 UnFATE genes, assemblies file which only contain the target genes, TE and WGS fastq artificially generated from the same reduced assemblies.
-Its olny purpose is to test the UnFATE pipeline before you start to work on your own data.
-It should complete the analyses in a short time, even on a laptop.
-Please check intermediate results, such as the pdf heatmap in the "fastas" folder.
+Its olny purpose is to test the UnFATE pipeline.
+Please check intermediate results, such as the .pdf heatmap in the "fastas" folder.
 Check also the "final_trees" folder, which should contain a very simple phylogeny containing 17 tips (one sample each of the main Pezizomycotina class from the assemblies, and the same samples from simulated WGS or TE data) plus two _Letharia_ tips from the UnFATE database.
 For a more computationally intensive test run, wich uses real (downlasampled) data, run the content of **TEST_Data_final.tar.gz** (Running time on 10 Xeon E5-2697v3 cores is about 11').
-* Consider running the script from a "tmux" detachable session, as the run can be very long, according to how many samples you have (this tools is usually preinstalled in Linux).
-Analyses with hundreds of samples should be run on high core number machines!
+* Consider running the script from a "tmux" or detachable session
 * Consider logging the script output with `python3 main_wrap.py {params} |& tee <logfile>`.
 This saves the stdout and stderr from the running main_wrap.py into \<logfile\> as well as printing it to the console.
-* The pre-mined UnFATE database is accessed with the `-n` argument.
-You can select any taxonomic rank included in Accession_plus_taxonomy_Pezizomycotina.txt.
-If you want to select a binomial species name, remember to put a backslash before the blank (e.g. Fuffaria\ fuffolosa).
-If you add AUTO to the list of taxa you want, main_wrap.py will use a similar method to barcode_wrap.py to find the closest samples in the database.
-Up to 10 additional samples (per user sample) can be added to the dataset this way.
+* The pre-mined UnFATE database  (`-n` argument, see help): Select any taxonomic rank included in Accession_plus_taxonomy_Pezizomycotina.txt.
+For binomial species name, use a backslash (e.g. Fuffaria\ fuffolosa).
+Adding **AUTO** to the list of taxa, main_wrap.py will use a similar method to barcode_wrap.py (see below) to find the closest samples in the database.
-* Although the script was written with our bait set in mind, it should work with any amino acid target file in the format required by HybPiper.
-If using an external protein file, the UnFATE database will not be helpful, as it only contains the 195 UnFATE genes.
+* Although the script was written with our bait set in mind, it should work with any amino acid target file in HybPiper format.
+However, the UnFATE database only contains the 195 UnFATE genes.
-* There are two ways to reduce the memory requirements and CPU burden of UnFATE depending on your input data.
-If you are supplying whole genome data, you can use the `-l` flag to run HybPiper instead of Spades assembly first and Exonerate.
-This greatly reduces memory requirements.
-* If you wish to use HybPiper to capture sequences from your target enrichment reads, use the `-y` flag.
-This is kept seperate from the low memory flag which causes HybPiper to be used for WGS data, as assembly of reads from target enrichment is usually not as memory intensive as assembling a whole fungal genome.
-* The script parallelizes using the `--cpu n` you specify as an argument, HybPiper and Exonerate will process n samples at a time.
-Up to the same number of cpu is then used to parallelize IQ-TREE runs for single locus trees and for concatenated supermatrices.
-* A run can be resumed if the script is terminated before generating trees, but after generating supermatrices.
-This will happen automatically if the output directory contains the assemblies/ and/or target_enrichment/, fastas/, macsed_alignments/, and supermatrix/ directories.
-Please remove any tree directories from the output directory (if present) before resuming to avoid errors.
-* [PhypartsPieCharts](https://github.com/mossmatters/phyloscripts/tree/master/phypartspiecharts) is a nice tool for visualize the nodal conflict level  for the species tree which uses Phyparts.
+* [PhypartsPieCharts](https://github.com/mossmatters/phyloscripts/tree/master/phypartspiecharts) is a tool to visualize the nodal conflict level for the species tree which uses Phyparts.
 Consider running PhypartsPieCharts through our helper script with `python pie_wrap.py -t /path/to/single_locus_trees/ -p /path/to/species/tree`.
-Plese use a separate conda environement from the UnFATE one (this is due to some dependendncies version incompatibility)
+Use a separate conda environement (due to dependency version incompatibility)
-*  If you need to build a quick phylogeny UnFATE also works using samples from the database only (-n), take advantage of this feature to get phylogenomic trees of any rank in Pezizomycotina with zero effort.
+*  UnFATE also works using samples from the database only (-n), take advantage of this feature to get phylogenetic trees of any rank in Pezizomycotina!

 ## Output description
 The UnFATE output will be placed in many folders within the location specified by -o, several output folders will be created corresponding to the pipeline steps:
 * The "target_enrichment" folder will contain symlinks to your supplied target enrichment data, trimmed read files, and the HybPiper or metaSPAdes and exonerate_hits.py analysis folders, one per sample.
 * The "whole_genome_data" folder will contain symlinks to your supplied WGS data, trimmed read files, and the HybPiper or SPAdes and exonerate_hits.py analysis folders, one per sample.
 * The "assemblies" folder will contain symlinks to your assemblies and the "Exonerate_hits.py" runs folder, one per sample.
-* The "fastas" folder will contain DNA and AA fasta files, one per marker of interest, the MACSE runs folders, and summaries of the amount of data that could be captured from your data.
+* The "fastas" folder will contain DNA and AA fasta files, one per marker of interest, the MACSE runs folders, and summaries of the amount of genes retrieved from your data.
 * The "macsed_alignments" folder will contain DNA and AA alignments, aligned and filtered with OMM_MACSE pipeline and (optionally) filtered with TrimAl.
 * The "auto_selection" folder will exist if you ran main_wrap with `-n AUTO` and will contain DNA alignments of sequences from your data and the pre-mined database.
 * The "single_locus_trees" folder will contain the IQ-TREE phylogenetic analyses on single markers (from both DNA and AA alignments).